Sepsis: Girl, 4, would have been saved with diagnosis - inquest

 She said: "It is my belief that opportunities to save Skyla's life were missed at the Nevill Hall Hospital."

-In a report commissioned by Aneurin Bevan University Health Board, Professor Parviz Habibi, an expert paediatric doctor said: "In my opinion there was a missed opportunity to consider Sepsis by the evening of 13 May 2018."
+In a report commissioned by Aneurin Bevan University Health Board, Profr Parviz Habibi, an expert paediatric doctor said: "In my opinion there was a missed opportunity to consider Sepsis by the evening of 13 May 2018.

 In a separate report commissioned by the health board, Dr Robert Scott-Jupp said: "In my opinion, on the balance of probabilities she would have survived with earlier intervention, ie intravenous antibiotics."